-Our Latest Products and Why You Need Them
+Our Latest Audio Cables and Why You Need Them

 RSX™ will eventually offer a full range of “New Best in the World” cables for every application and at every price point.
 For the present, however, we’ve chosen to introduce our company with just two types of products: phono cables and AC power cords.

 Those two cables support what are arguably the two most crucial points in your system: those that carry, respectively, the very least and the very most voltage and current.
 The very least, to realistically render the touch of a single triangle, or tiny but critical ambient details like the music’s fifth bounce off the walls of the hall it was performed in; the very most, to power your system to reproduce even the crashing impact of a full orchestral tutti or the gut-thumping dynamic slam of a rock ‘n’ roll kick-drum.

 RSX Phono Cables

 Phono cartridges can have outputs as little as just a fraction of a millivolt, and yet must be able to convey all of what’s in the vinyl groove to the listener without loss, distortion, the addition of spurious signal artifacts or noise from environmental RFI/ EMI.